Post: 10 HR Data Storytelling Techniques That Win Executive Buy-In in 2026

 The most effective executive communication follows a three-part structure: state the problem, present the evidence, make the recommendation.
 HR data storytelling is no different.

 - Problem (30 seconds): One sentence.
 One business consequence.
-No background.
+No background context.

-- Evidence (2–3 minutes): The three to five data points that prove the problem is real and quantifiable — drawn from verified HR data, not anecdote.
+- Evidence (2–3 minutes): Three to five data points that prove the problem is real and quantifiable — drawn from verified HR data, not anecdote.

 - Recommendation (1 minute): One action.
 One owner.
 One timeline.
 One cost estimate.